cterdam/dotfiles/README.md

 - Now install [vim](https://www.vim.org/) with `brew install vim`.

-  - MacOS already comes with a builtin distribution of vim, but the default version lacks many key features such as `conceal`, `lua`, `perl`, and `python3`.
+  - MacOS already comes with a builtin distribution of vim, but the default version lacks many key features such as conceal, lua, perl, and python3.
 The version of vim on homebrew includes these features.

   - Upon finishing installing the brew version, run `which vim` and you might see that it's still the system vim (and not the brew vim) which gets